Sections

 "Don't.
 I don't want my guests to feel that they're going to a lounge/club/bar during the reception." - Natalie Therese Bisnar via Facebook

-"No, it's called BYOB [Bring].
+"No, it's called BYOB [Bring your own].
 It's cheaper on the bride and groom and people can bring what they like." - Erin Brooke via Facebook

 "Don't.
 Cash bars are gross.
 But if you must have one please let your guests know so they can bring cash." - Cara Ducasse via Facebook